Operation Strike: Axis evacuation attempts

 The Germans and Italians tried to evacuate using their remaining aircraft and ships.
 Many aircraft were intercepted and shot down and many boats sunk.
 On 7 May 1943, the Italian hospital ships and managed to transport several hundred wounded troops to Trapani in Sardinia, despite Allied attacks.

 Some German senior officers managed to fly out of the pocket.
 By early May, some fell ill and were evacuated from Tunisia, escaping capture.
 These included Friedrich Weber (334th Division), Hasso von Manteuffel (Manteuffel Division), and Fritz Bayerlein, chief of staff to Giovanni Messe.
 They were replaced by Major-General Fritz Krause, Major-General Alfred Bülowius and Oberst Markert, respectively.
 Friedrich-Wilhelm Gause was summoned to a conference in Italy on 4 May, and Joseph Schmid (Hermann Göring Division) was ordered by Hermann Göring to fly out on 9 May.
 The Italians were not so lucky, only a small number of officers made it to safety.
 Royal Navy destroyers and Motor Torpedo Boats took 879 prisoners at sea, as part of Operation Retribution.

 By 9 May, the 7th Armoured Division had closed the coastal area north of Tunis, taking some 19,000 prisoners of the 15th Panzer Division attempting to escape in and around Porto Farina.
 The 4th infantry Division and the 6th Armoured Division moved swiftly into the Cape Bon peninsula, making any escape impossible.

 Axis surrender

 On 9 May, US II Corps had completed the destruction of Fifth Panzer Army.
 Ferryville and El Alia were taken along with several thousand prisoners.
 During the rest of the day - German resistance ceased and troops started surrendering en masse.
-Two days later the only resistance came from the Herman Göring Division in the Djebel Achkel - US forces also cornered von Vaerst who surrendered before noon.
-At least 12,000 Germans surrendered including the Afrika Corps artillery commander Major-General Fritz Krause who gave himself up to Lieutenant Albert Klein from the US Army Signal Corps.
+Two days later the only resistance came from the Hermann Göring Division in the Djebel Achkel - US forces also cornered von Vaerst who surrendered before noon.
+At least 12,000 Germans surrendered, including the Afrika Korps artillery commander Major-General Fritz Krause who gave himself up to Lieutenant Albert Klein from the US Army Signal Corps.